 - Sincere respect for all SMU students, faculty, and staff.

 Respect is not something one earns but something one gives, and all members of the SMU community are worthy of respect.
 Respect for all SMU students, faculty, and staff allows for the free exchange of ideas.
 To demonstrate their commitment to these values, students of Southern Methodist University developed the SMU Values Statement to remind themselves and others of the tenets to which SMU community members hold themselves.
-It reads, "I, as a citizen of the SMU Community, commit myself to upholding the values of academic honesty, moral courage, personal integrity, and sincere respect for all SMU students, faculty, and staff."
+It reads, "I, as a citizen of the SMU community, commit myself to upholding the values of intellectual integrity, academic honesty, personal responsibility, and sincere regard and respect for all SMU students, faculty, and staff."

 II.
 SOURCES OF AUTHORITY AND SCOPE OF POLICY